compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/email_with_data.md

 This is the message that participants receive in the email that sends them the data files.

-__Subject:__ Mass Collaboration Activity: Fragile Families Challenge Data Files
+__Subject:__ SICSS Mass Collaboration Activity: Fragile Families Challenge Data Files

 Data files for the Fragile Families Challenge activity at SICSS 2021 are attached within a zipped folder.
 These files take the information from the Office of Population Research Data Archive and provide additional helper files.
 Each directory contains a readme.
 The password to open the zipped folder will be distributed on Slack in the "#general" channel.